nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <div class="alert alert-primary">
 <img class="emoji" title=":bulb:" alt=":bulb:" src="https://github.githubassets.com/images/icons/emoji/unicode/1f4a1.png" height="20" width="20"> <strong>Tip:</strong>
-You can hover over each individual module to view the grades for that module.
+You can hover over each individual module for a while to view the grades for that module.
 </div>

 **Examples:**
 - `grade 1 m/Physics s/85` : assigns a grade of 85 to Physics for the first student.
 - `grade 2 m/Chemistry s/90` : assigns a grade of 90 to Chemistry for the second student.
 - `grade 3 m/English s/80 m/Chinese s/85` assigns a grade of 80 to English and 85 to Chinese for the third student.
+- `grade 1 m/Math m/Chinese s/100 s/90` will grade the first person's math to 100 and his Chinese to 90.

 ### Archiving data files `archive`